-I'm a travel writer with a funny name: where's it from?
+I'm a travel writer with a funny name: where's it come from?
 A small tribe, Twiggers congregate most densely around the midlands of Britain.
-They are supposedly related to all twiggs, twigges and twigs, who are in turn the rare bunch (or should I say bundle) whose trade in ancient times was that of local witch and dowser- hence the twig, the hazel rod used to detect water by the dowser.
-Another derivation has the Twiggers arriving from Denmark, armed but tradeless, with the Angles (not the Saxons) somewhere up north.
-Ned Twigger is a character in Charles Dickens' Mudfog and other Sketches- a friendly and expansive chap.
+They are supposedly related to all twiggs, twigges and twigs, who are in turn the rare bunch (or should I say bundle) whose trade in ancient times was that of local witch and dowser- hence the need for a twig, the hazel rod used to detect water by the dowser.
+More boring derivations say it's an Angle name from Denmark.
+Moving forward, Ned Twigger is a character in Charles Dickens' Mudfog and other Sketches- a friendly and expansive chap.
 Earlier a 'twigger' was a 17th century slang word for a strumpet.
 Hmm.
 In the World War II graves of El Alamein in Egypt there is one Twigger in the Allied section but two in the German cemetary.
 Another mystery.
 I have been called every possible improvisation on the word twigger since early years and actually if I hear a new variation I have gone from hating it to rather liking the attention.
 Witchcraft and wizardry still run in one branch of the family, honored by a mention in J.K.Rowling's Quidditch through the Ages: the Twigger 90 is a sort of broomstick.
 In the urban dictionary a twigger is either a black person who uses twitter, or a white person who impersonates a black person using twitter.
 Great name!

 Robert has given lectures on the topic of 'Lifeshifting', an approach which emphasises the need to centre one's life around meaning-driven motivation.
 Drawing on experiences working with indigenous peoples from around the world, he has spoken on 'work tribes' and polymathy.
 He has also spoken on leadership.
 Some of these talks have been to companies such as Procter and Gamble, Maersk Shipping, SAB Miller and Oracle computing.